wmfs/tymly-website/docs/guide/README.md

 **To run Tymly and try-out the examples in this guide, you'll need [Node.js](https://nodejs.org) installed on your system.**

 * Installers for most Operating Systems can be found on the official Node.js [download page](https://nodejs.org/en/download/).
+* Please ensure you have at least **Node.js** `V10.14.2` installed.

 ## Tymly CLI

 Throughout this guide we'll use the **Tymly CLI tool** to quickly scaffold new components in a digital service and eventually spin-up a GraphQL API.
-As such, Tymly CLI is a great fit for those comfortable with a command prompt.
+As such, Tymly CLI is a great fit for those comfortable sitting in front of command prompt.

-::: tip
+::: tip About Tymly CLI
 Please note Tymly CLI **isn't** the Low Code tooling intended for use by subject-matter-experts.
-For that particular audience, one of Tymly's GUI projects would probably be a better fit.
+For that particular audience, one of Tymly's [GUI projects](https://github.com/wmfs) would probably be a better fit.
 :::

 **With [Node.js](#environment) available, install Tymly CLI by running the following command:**